-Pressure reducing valves work directly to slow down the pressure of water flowing into our home.
-They are mainly installed on the main water line next to the shut-off valve.
-On one side, water from the main goes into the valve.
-As the water moves through the vale, it passes through spring and diaphragm which causes resistance and lowers the pressure to the desired level as the water leaves the valve through the other side.
+Pressure-reducing valves directly work for slowing down the water pressure that flows into our home.
+Mainly on the main water line, they are installed just after the shut-off valve.
+On one side, the water coming from the main goes into the valve.
+When the water moves via the valve, it passes through the diaphragm and spring that creates resistance and reduces the pressure of the required level as the water leaves the valve from the other side.

-The best feature of pressure reducing valves is that they’re set to regulate your water flow to a specific pressure.
-It means that if there is a sudden spike in the area’s municipal water pressure, the spring and the diaphragm in the valve will tighten and users will still have a consistent amount of pressure in their home.
-Some municipal water mains pump water at extremely high pressures sometimes well over 100 psi.
-Local water companies will often crank up the pressure to deliver water to hard-to-reach places like high rise buildings or high elevation neighborhoods.
-Water pressure above 80 psi can cause significant wear and tear to pipes, fixtures, and appliances over time.
+The main feature of the pressure-reducing valves is that they’re set for regulating the flow of water into a specific pressure.
+It means that if there is a sudden increase in the municipal water pressure of the area, the diaphragm and spring in the valve will tighten and the users will still be having a continuous amount of pressure inside their home.
+Water is pumped at extremely high pressures by some of the municipal water mains and in some cases that can be more than 100 psi.
+Often, the pressure will be cranked up by Local water companies for delivering water to the places that are hard-to-reach like high elevation neighborhoods or high-rise buildings.
+Above 80 psi Water pressure can cause a significant amount of wear and tear to fixtures, pipes and appliances over time.

-Every fixture, appliance, and pipe inside residential units were built to withstand a certain level of water pressure, typically between 60-80 psi.
-Showerheads, toilets, faucets, appliances, water heaters, and pipe joints can all start to wear down and eventually malfunction if they’re constantly subjected to high pressures.
+Every fixture, pipe, and appliance inside residential units are designed for withstanding a specific water pressure level, which conventionally lies between 60-80 psi.
+Faucets, showerheads, toilets, water heaters, pipe joints and appliances can all start to wear and gradually malfunction if they’re continuously under high pressures.

-Direct-acting pressure reducing valves are spring-loaded spool valves that are used to control the pressure of consumers in hydraulic systems.
-The outlet pressure to the consumer is kept constant, even as the inlet pressure and/or the load situation fluctuates.
-Inlet pressure is bigger than the outlet pressure, different pressure ranges enable an optimal system adjustment.
+The spring-loaded Direct-acting spool pressure reducing valves are used in hydraulic systems for controlling the pressure of consumers.
+It is kept constant that the outlet pressure to the consumer, even as the inlet pressure and/or fluctuation of the load situation.
+Compared to the outlet pressure, the inlet pressure is bigger than the various ranges of pressure which enables an optimal system adjustment.